Updated October 2021.

-- Operations – this is a part in a business plan that many people forget.
+- Operations – this is a part of a business plan that many people forget.
 Operations refer to what you will do daily to make the business work.
 I advise you to actually develop a kind of milestone with a work plan about your major and sub activities of the next 6 months.

-- Scalability – this simply means that you think about the potential opportunity your business can have and how your will expand.
+- Scalability – this simply means that you think about the potential opportunity your business can have and how you will expand.
 It might mean that you open up new locations, sell to new audiences, launch new products etc.

 - Team – the uniqueness of your team.
-This is all about the competence.
+This is all about competence.
 Why they or if it is just you, why you are the best person to carry out this business.